Sexual Orientation OCD: When Your Brain Will Not Stop Asking If You Are Lying To Yourself

 SO-OCD vs. internalized lateral pressure on gay clients.
 The reverse pattern: gay-to-straight SO-OCD clients sometimes have a layer of internalized pressure (from family, religion, or earlier life) toward heterosexuality that combines with the OCD to produce particularly cruel presentations.
 The treatment requires ERP plus support for the gay identity as legitimate.

 SO-OCD vs. genuine bisexuality previously not recognized.
 Some clients who present with SO-OCD discover, with treatment, that they are bisexual or pansexual rather than the orientation they had been performing.
 The discovery often emerges naturally as the OCD layer is dismantled.
-A trained clinician does not pre-judge whether this will happen but holds the possibility.
+A trained clinician does not prejudge whether this will happen but holds the possibility open.

 SO-OCD vs. trauma-related sexual confusion.
 Survivors of sexual trauma sometimes develop sexual confusion that includes orientation questioning.
 The clinical pattern usually involves trauma-specific features (flashbacks, dissociation, avoidance of trauma reminders) alongside the orientation distress.
 Treatment requires both trauma-focused work (often EMDR) and OCD-focused work, with clinicians who understand both.

 SO-OCD vs. depersonalization affecting sexual identity.
-Some clients with depersonalization disorder experience disconnection from their own desire that produces orientation doubt.
+Some clients with depersonalization disorder experience disconnection from their own desires, which produces orientation doubt.
 The treatment differs.

 SO-OCD vs. OCPD perfectionism about identity.
 Obsessive-compulsive personality disorder can produce something that looks like identity perfectionism but lacks the ego-dystonic intrusion pattern of OCD.